Different Ways

 of Seeing

-Writing&Interview | Design Research | Identity System | Book Design
+Writing&Interview | Design Research | MFA Thesis | Book Design

 Special Thanks to Monica Schlaug, Shan Lin and Ding Liu.